OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 <p>But the servers are still distinct entities and not part of the apps themselves.
 That all changed when <a href="https://stackblitz.com/">StackBlitz</a> recently introduced <strong>WebContainers</strong> to the developer community.The rules just changed.</p></div>

-[Updated 2022-03-28: added developing on a Chromebook] [Updated 2022-03-27: added a note about secrets and expanded summary]
+[Updated 2022-03-28: added developing on a Chromebook and quick preview] [Updated 2022-03-27: added a note about secrets and expanded summary]
 ## The web as a platform